husayt/josediazgonzalez.com/_posts/2009-09-03-application-settings.markdown

 ---
-  title: Application Settings
+  title:       "Application Settings"
+  date:        2009-09-03 00:00
+  description: Snippet of code to load application-level settings from the database
   category:    CakePHP
   tags:
     - cakephp
     - helpers